Updated October 2024

 John Webb, Upper Crown.
 1766-67.
 See here for history of the Crown.
 See also maltsters above.

 Elizabeth Wright, Dukes Head, West Street.
 1761.
-A Robert Wright is selling beer at unknown premises 1753.
-Could be her husband as she was a widow.
+A Robert Wright was selling beer at an unknown premises 1753.
+Could be her husband as she was a widow in 1761.

 Rope Makers